cimanna/npm-resume/readme.md

 2. In order to publish anything to npm, we have to **sign up/login with npm**.
     * You can type `npm whoami` to see if npm recognizes you as logged in.
 (Most likely you are not)
     * To sign up, you can type `npm login` and choose a name and password.
 You can also do this through their site [npmjs](https://www.npmjs.com/).
-    * Lastly you will also need to verify your email account.
+    * Lastly you will also need to verify your email account. __If you do not verify your account and log in to the NPM website, you will get a 403 error later down the line__.

 3. Once you've signed up, type in `npm init` to create a `package.json` file.
 The only two required fields are `name` and `version`
     * The package name should be something like `yourusername-resume` (so if your GitHub username is `expertcoder` then it should be `expertcoder-resume`).